Table of contents

 Quality and oversight

-Copy link to Denmark: Systems for quality, effectiveness and oversight|
+Copy link to Denmark’s systems for quality and oversight|

 Data reporting systems |

-The OECD provides regular feedback to members on the overall quality of their statistical reporting and works with each member to ensure the data meet high-quality standards before they are published.
-Regarding DAC/CRS reporting to the OECD, Denmark’s reporting in 2023 was on time and complete, with areas to improve in terms of accuracy of the data. |
+The OECD provides regular feedback to Members on the overall quality of their statistical reporting.
+It works with each Member, for example through Statistical Peer Reviews, to ensure the data meet high-quality standards before they are published.
+Regarding DAC/CRS reporting to the OECD, Denmark’s reporting in 2023 was on time and accurate, with areas to improve in terms of completeness of the data. |

 |